“Lightning Crashes” Lyrics Meaning (Live)

 Songs Like “Lightning Crashes”

-If you are drawn to the themes of life, death, and spiritual rebirth found in “Lightning Crashes”, you might appreciate these other tracks that explore similar emotional depths.
+If you are drawn to the themes of life, death, and spiritual rebirth found in “Lightning Crashes”, you might appreciate these other tracks:

 1. “Tears in Heaven” by Eric Clapton